Skip to content

 Our Verdict

-The Yealink W73P bundle (~£78) is the best cordless office phone for most UK businesses – affordable, reliable, future-proof, and compatible with every major VoIP platform.
+The Yealink W73P bundle (~£78) is the best cordless office phone for most UK businesses.
+It’s affordable, reliable, future-proof, and compatible with every major VoIP platform.

 If you’re replacing old analogue cordless phones before the PSTN switch-off, the Yealink W73P is the straightforward choice.
-At ~£78 for a complete handset-plus-base bundle, it’s cheaper than most of the discontinued phones in our old list – and it works with any SIP-compatible cloud phone system.
+At ~£78 for a complete handset-plus-base bundle, it’s cheaper than most of the discontinued phones in our old list.
+It also works with any SIP-compatible cloud phone system.
 The 35-hour battery life and 10-handset capacity mean most small offices won’t outgrow it.

-For specialist environments, the Yealink W57R (warehouses), Snom M90 (healthcare), and Poly Rove 30 (enterprise antimicrobial) serve their niches well – but at higher price points that are justified by the specific protection ratings and features those environments demand.
+For specialist environments, the Yealink W57R (warehouses), Snom M90 (healthcare), and Poly Rove 30 (enterprise antimicrobial) serve their niches well.
+But they come at higher price points.
+Those are justified by the specific protection ratings and features those environments demand.

 The broader question is whether your office needs cordless handsets at all.
-If your team works at desks with laptops, a Bluetooth headset paired with RingCentral, Dialpad, or Microsoft Teams may be all you need – no handsets, no base stations,
+If your team works at desks with laptops, a Bluetooth headset paired with RingCentral, Dialpad, or Microsoft Teams may be all you need.
+That means no handsets, no base stations, no hardware to manage.
+DECT cordless phones remain essential for reception desks, warehouses, and shop floors.
+They also suit any environment where staff need a dedicated phone they can carry across a building.

 Good to Know